 Have you ever been promised that if you just had [fill in the blank] data, you could generate game-changing insights that would transform your insurance operations?
 If only it were that simple.
 Unfortunately, insights don’t come from simple osmosis by staring at your new reports and dashboards.
 That is a recipe for analysis paralysis, and we’ve all been there.
 Because data by itself is meaningless.

 So, what is most important when thinking about data and analytics?
 That would be the context.
-Data, and ultimately data-decision making needs context.
-And that context is simple: What business problem are you trying to understand or solve for?
-Increase your renewals?
-Analyze your outsourcing partners?
-Improve your insurance operations?
-Once you’ve identified what you want to know, you’ll understand what it is that you need to be measure.
+Data, and ultimately data decision-making, needs context.
+That context is simple: What business problem are you trying to understand or solve for?
+Increasing your renewals?
+Analyzing your outsourcing partners?
+Improving your insurance operations?
+Once you’ve identified what you want to know, you’ll understand what it is that you need to measure.

-Without context, I’ve seen insurance organization’s get bogged down by an expanding project scope, get lost in the fallacy of always needing perfectly accurate data and then under-deliver on the objectives.
+Without context, insurance organizations can get bogged down by an expanding project scope, get lost in the fallacy of always needing perfectly accurate data, and then under-deliver on the objectives.

-Solidify the Scope — you don’t have to boil the ocean or try and get every data point in your insurance organization ‘clean’ prior to gleaning value from your data.
+You don’t have to boil the ocean or try and get every data point in your insurance organization “clean” prior to gleaning value from your data.
 Set a defined scope to eliminate the runaway nature of these projects.

-It’s time for insurance organizations to embrace data and analytics, as we’re uniquely positioned to leverage the massive amounts of data we’re already collecting.
-More importantly, data analytics are an important competitive advantage that are necessary in today’s changing insurance industry.
+Data analytics are an important competitive advantage that are necessary in today’s changing insurance industry.
+Luckily, insurance organizations already have massive amounts of data at their fingertips.
 Whether you’re handling your data analysis internally or by outsourcing the initiative to experts, asking the right questions and setting the context should always be your starting point.

 Need help taking advantage of analytics and automation?
 Learn more about how we support insurance in maximizing these tools by visiting our digital page.